After Exposure of an Impacted Tooth

 Many times after the exposure of an un-erupted tooth, an orthodontic bracket or button and chain device may be bonded to the tooth that was exposed.
 Once the tissues have healed, these devices will be used by the orthodontist to guide the tooth into proper position.
-Right after the procedure, Dr. Nickel or Dr. Steinberg will fix the chain to the braces to keep it from hanging down and interfering with chewing.
+Right after the procedure, Dr. Steinberg or Dr. Nick will fix the chain to the braces to keep it from hanging down and interfering with chewing.
 If the chain becomes loose, this is not usually something to worry about.
 It can be re-secured by your oral surgeon or orthodontist.

-After oral surgery it is advised that you maintain a liquid and soft, non-chew, diet for the first 3 days.
+After oral surgery, it is advised that you maintain a liquid and soft, non-chew, diet for the first 3 days.
 Eat only on the side of your mouth opposite the surgical site.
 Do not use drinking straws as the suction created may disturb the surgical site.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, place ice packs over the affected area 10 minutes on and 10 minutes off for the rest of the day.
 It is not necessary to sleep with the ice pack on.
 After the first 24 hours, it is not necessary to continue the cold application.

 Patients may experience discomfort in the surgical region after procedures.
 If pain medicine was recommended or prescribed, patients should start as soon as possible, before the local anesthetic wears off.
-This will allow time for the medicine to be absorbed from the GI tract into the blood stream.
+This will allow time for the medicine to be absorbed from the GI tract into the bloodstream.
 Please take the medicine as directed.
 If you feel that the medicine is not working, please call your doctor for further advice.

 General Care and Oral Hygiene:

-After oral surgery it is all right to brush your teeth.
+After oral surgery, it is all right to brush your teeth.
 However please avoid the area around the surgical site for 4-5 days.
 After 5 days you may brush carefully and avoid the sutures that may be present.

 If any of the following should occur, contact us during the day at Northbrook Location Phone Number 847-272-9516, or during the evening or night call Northbrook Location Phone Number 847-272-9516 and ask the answering service to page the doctor on call.

-- Pain which is not alleviated by the prescribed dose of medication.
+- Pain is not alleviated by the prescribed dose of medication.
 Do not experiment with higher doses.